Djongov/ARM-templates/README.md

 - Two A records in that zone.
 One wildcard (*) pointing to the ILB Address and another wildcard for the scm (in the format of *.scm), again pointing to the ILB Address<br>
 - App Service Plan in Isolated tier directly deployed into the ASE<br>
 - A Web App hosted in this App Service Plan<br><br>
-So you essentially get a completely configured and production ready App Service Environment.<br>
+This basically deploys the entire solution with your own customization.
+In the end you will have a completely working and configured ILB ASEv2 environment.
+The only thing that you don't have control over is the address space of the VNET.
+If you want to change it, feel free to edit it out in the template, just don't forget to change the address space on the A records in the Private DNS Zone too.<br>
-Here is a diagram of the deployment:<br>
+This is a diagram of what will be deployed:<br>
 <img src="https://www.azuretechguy.com/images/new_ase/ase-deployment-diagram.png"></img>
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FDjongov%2FARM-templates%2Fmaster%2Fcomplete-asev2-deployment-customized.json" target="_blank"><img src="https://azuredeploy.net/deploybutton.png"/>
 </a><br>